 Despite the challenges, the survey confirmed that the return on investment for FLW strategies is significant.
 Here are a few reasons why:

 - Cost Savings: This was the most frequently mentioned benefit.
-Organizations reported financial gains through reduced waste disposal fees, savings on energy and water consumption, and lower raw material costs.
-By minimizing production losses, companies purchase more effectively, directly improving profitability.
+Organizations reported financial gains through reduced waste disposal fees, savings on energy and water consumption, improved financial performance and profitability, and lower raw material costs.
+By minimizing production losses and nonconforming products, companies use a higher proportion of purchased raw materials more effectively, and less material ends up as waste, reducing the need for additional purchases and directly improving profitability.

 - Compliance and Reputation: Beyond the factory floor, reduction efforts led to a lower carbon footprint and reduced greenhouse gas emissions.
 This strengthens an organization’s sustainability credentials, positively impacting brand image, and increasing stakeholder trust.